Disrupting the Toll-Free Industry With 50% Savings & Reliability Takes LCR Technology and a Human Touch

 Michael Tindall, Chief Architect & Commio Co-FounderFor the last 20 years, Michael has made a career out of engineering disruptive communication technology.

-He co-founded thinQ in 2009 after building one of the industry’s first cloud-based platforms to route voice calls over the Internet through the best-cost carriers and routes (known as Least Cost Routing or, simply, LCR).
+He co-founded thinQ (now Commio) in 2009 after building one of the industry’s first cloud-based platforms to route voice calls over the Internet through the best-cost carriers and routes (known as Least Cost Routing or, simply, LCR).

 Mike took time away from working with our development teams to discuss his innovative, first-of-its-kind technology that’s reinvented how contact centers, enterprise companies, and telecommunications providers manage their toll-free calling.